Background Image Style

 One defines the x-coordinate, and the other defines the y-coordinate.
 Each value can be:

-Note: If one value is top or bottom, the other value cannot be top or bottom.
+If one value is top or bottom, the other value cannot be top or bottom.
 If one value is left or right, the other value cannot be left or right.
-In other words, top top and left right are invalid.
+That is, for example, top top and left right are invalid.

-Ordering: When pairing keywords, the position does not matter; top left and left top produce the same effect.
-When pairing <length> or <percentage> with a keyword, the order is important; the value defining X should come first, followed by the value defining Y. right 20px and 20px right have different effects; the former is valid, but the latter is not. left 20% or 20% bottom are valid because the X and Y values are clearly defined and in the correct position.
+When pairing keywords, the position does not matter; writing top left or left top produces the same effect.
+When pairing <length> or <percentage> with a keyword, the order is important; the value defining X is placed first, followed by the value defining Y. right 20px and 20px right have different effects; the former is valid, but the latter is not. left 20% or 20% bottom are valid because the X and Y values are clearly defined and in the correct position.

 Default values are left top or 0% 0%.